 State legislators are not the only ones who are placing an increased focus on drugged driving prevention.
-A recent Congressional hearing, titled "Planes, Trains and Automobiles: Operating While Stoned," addressed potential methods of policing driving under the influence of
+A recent Congressional hearing, titled "Planes, Trains and Automobiles: Operating While Stoned," addressed potential methods of policing driving under the influence of marijuana.

 In a nearly two-hour hearing held at the Rayburn House Office Building on July 31, officials from the National Highway Traffic Safety Administration (NHTSA), National Transportation Safety Board (NTSB), U.S. Department of Transportation (DOT) and the Substance Abuse and Mental Health Services Administration (SAMHSA) provided testimony.
 According to reports, in spite of these officials' testimony, few conclusive answers were provided.

 With the legalization of marijuana in Colorado and Washington, the decriminalization of marijuana in several other states and the legalization of medical marijuana in a number of others, it is no wonder that federal legislators are turning their attention to marijuana-related DUI (driving under the influence), DWI (driving while intoxicated) and OUI (operating under the influence) laws.
 Every state has a specific legal limit when it comes to driving under the influence of alcohol, a blood alcohol concentration of .08%.
 There is no similar set limit for marijuana, and a standard has not been widely accepted regarding what level of marijuana would be sufficient to impair one's driving abilities.